borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- Internet evolution pure data and communication to social information and digital value.
 So this next steep of scientific evolution is standing on the shoulders of giants.<br>
 -- Although it has the power to disrupt banking and monetary industry we can look at it more as a transformative technology that will improve and augment it.
 Only time will unlock it's full potential.
 Firstly it was cool leapfrog technology, and later it became something like investment, sort of digital gold - Store of Value and that's where we are now.
 Later if it becomes universally adopted it will be Medium of Exchange.
 That would probably lead to also serving as Unit of Account.
 These would be [The 3 Phases of Bitcoin Mass Adoption](https://medium.com/swlh/the-3-phases-of-bitcoin-mass-adoption-dbd50d5eaca5){:target="_blank"}.

 -- In the long run idea is for it to become regular everyday payment service, to fully realize function as Medium of Exchange.
 For this to happen it needs good integration with second layer lightning protocol for scalability.
 Once it grows large enough it will become stable which enables it then to be also Unit of Account.
-If this happens it will likely become Global Reserve Asset, **Bitcoin Standard**, a hipotesis explained in the book [*'The Bitcoin Standard'*](https://www.resistance.money/research/library/to%20be%20organised%20better/The%20Bitcoin%20Standard.pdf){:target="_blank"} by [*Saifedean Ammous*](https://saifedean.com/){:target="_blank"}.<br>
+If this happens it will likely become Global Reserve Asset, **Bitcoin Standard**, a hypothesis explained in the book [*'The Bitcoin Standard'*](https://www.resistance.money/research/library/to%20be%20organised%20better/The%20Bitcoin%20Standard.pdf){:target="_blank"} by [*Saifedean Ammous*](https://saifedean.com/){:target="_blank"}.<br>
 -- As people adopt it in many countries, regulatory will follow to make it like foreign currency, meaning no capital gain tax.
 Since nobody controls it, it is also easier for all countries, including world super powers, to use for international clearing since they will not depend on the competition.
 In that case it's value could rise to few hundred thousands in several years, even reaching a million in 10+ years.
-Jeff Both calles that [hyperbitcoinization](https://phemex.com/academy/what-is-hyperbitcoinization){:target="_blank"} or a [Hyper-Bitcoinized World(YT)](https://www.youtube.com/watch?v=5JOkfN9Ll10){:target="_blank"}<br>
+Jeff Both calls that [hyperbitcoinization](https://phemex.com/academy/what-is-hyperbitcoinization){:target="_blank"} or a [Hyper-Bitcoinized World(YT)](https://www.youtube.com/watch?v=5JOkfN9Ll10){:target="_blank"}<br>

 -- When most countries join the system they will even compete who has better adoption.
 Eventually their CBs will start acquiring Bitcoin as part of their reserves.
 Once first large CB acquires it others will be forced to follow it based on game theory.
-Private Banks would also own Btc as reserve asset.
+Private Banks would also own BTC as reserve asset.
 As it continues to mature it will gain wider support, integrate into the real world and go Mainstream which will be beneficial for everyone.

--- Currently in 2022 around 200 milion people (4% of worlds population) are estimated to have same amount of bitcoin/sats.
+-- Currently in 2022 around 200 millions people (4% of worlds population) are estimated to have same amount of bitcoin/sats.
 Every big change needs time, in this case decades.
 It's not something that can happed over night, as people have to to learn and accept it.
 For most persons it was outside of their world view (mental model).

 -- Every assumption about future is a probability bet.
 Some expectation is that by 2030 1 billion people will have btc wallets.
-In over 100 countries it would be regulaterd like foreign currency, while in 10 at least accepted as legal tender.
+In over 100 countries it would be regulated like foreign currency, while in 10 at least accepted as legal tender.

--- As Addoption increases, volatility will go down.<br>
+-- As Adoption increases, volatility will go down.<br>
-Rate of addoption is following [S curve](https://www.inbitcoinwetrust.net/bitcoin-on-the-same-adoption-s-curve-as-the-internet-some-thoughts-and-figures-8af18f01cceb){:target="_blank"} and [gaining speed](https://phemex.com/blogs/crypto-bitcoin-s-curve-adoption-curve){:target="_blank"} (just like the internet did):<br>
+Rate of adoption is following [S curve](https://www.inbitcoinwetrust.net/bitcoin-on-the-same-adoption-s-curve-as-the-internet-some-thoughts-and-figures-8af18f01cceb){:target="_blank"} and [gaining speed](https://phemex.com/blogs/crypto-bitcoin-s-curve-adoption-curve){:target="_blank"} (just like the internet did):<br>
 ![s-curve](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/s-curve.jpg)

 ### 5.2 What lies ahead [[C](#toc)]